ErrorErrorError/msi-gs65-gs75-hackintosh/README.md

 Hi!
 This is a guide on how to install macOS on your MSI GS65.
 I will specifically show how to install on an MSI with Coffeelake series chipset, eg. 8750H, but if any other MSI owners have issues with their hack feel free to create an issue for any help.

+**DONT JUST COPY THE EFI FOLDER SINCE I CANNOT GUARANTEE IF ITWILL WORK FOR YOUR SYSTEM.
+FOLLOW THE GUIDE AND IF YOU'RE HAVING TROUBLE USE MY EFI AS A GUIDE.**
 # Table of Contexts
 - [MSI GS65 8SE Hackintosh Guide](#msi-gs65-8se-hackintosh-guide)
 - [Table of Contexts](#table-of-contexts)